Source: Imperial War Museum

 This form of national service for young female farm workers was called the Women’s Land Army, despite being a civilian organisation.
+Their main aim was to increase food production during the war.

 There were three sections to the Women’s Land Army:-